 As used herein, a type is a categorization or defining characteristic associated with one or more entities.
 For example, types may include persons, locations, movies, musicians, animals, and so on.
-For example, “who” questions may have answers of the person type.
-It will be understood that while the system described below is generally shown in reference to natural language “who” questions, Any suitable type of question may be answered.
+For example, “who” questions may have answers to the person type.
+It will be understood that while the system described below is generally shown about natural language “who” questions, Any suitable type of question may be answered.

 A System for question answering, based upon entity references